 So that’s the story…this is such a personal endeavor we have to have a good rapport, understand each other’s expectations and agree on my philosophy.
 That’s what makes a good and successful client.

-I regularly read reviews of other services, not necessarily just local but also national.
+I regularly read reviews of other services, not just local but national.
 I’m not taking up for these services per se, however I have a problem with people complaining they didn’t get the “right” matches for them or enough matches.
 One person wrote a service claimed to have I think 500 potential matches and “only” had 100.
 Wow, isn’t 100 enough?
 You only need one to be the right one!
-Sure, you can make it a numbers game but in almost 27 years of successful professional matchmaking, as I’ve said all over this site, most people married either the first or second person they met!
+Sure, you can make it a numbers game but in 29 years of successful professional matchmaking, as I’ve said all over this site, most people married either the first or second person they met!

 (Click on the blue print to go to Post)